AmazingAmpharos/OoT-Randomizer/README.md

 - `only_one_big_poe`: the poe buyer will give the reward after selling 1 Big Poe instead of 10.
 - `default_targeting`: set the default targeting mode to be either `switch` or `hold`.
 - `progressive_bombchus`: first bombchu pack is always 20. subsequent ones will give 10 if low, and 5 otherwise.
+- `free_scarecrow`: Start with the Scarecrow Song.
+You do not need go to the scarecrow patch as adult or child to use the song.
+- `scarecrow_song`: The song for the Scarecrow Song if `free_scarecrow` is True.
+Song notes can be any of AUDLR.

 ## Bombchus